ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 - more opportunities for dapps and wallet developers to innovate on user experiences
 - upgrade the cryptography securing an account when quantum computers arrive

-These benefits are not natively supported today because Ethereum accounts (EOA's) are simply public-private key pairs.
+These benefits are not natively supported today because only externally-owned accounts ([EOAs](https://ethereum.org/en/glossary/#eoa)) can start transactions.
+EOAs are simply public-private key pairs.
 They work like this:

 - if you have the private key you can do _anything_ within the rules of the Ethereum Virtual Machine (EVM)
 - if you do not have the private key you can do _nothing_.

 If you lose your keys they can't be recovered, and stolen keys give thieves instant access to all the funds in an account.

 Smart contract wallets are the solution to these problems, but today they are difficult to program because in the end any logic they implement has to be translated into a set of EOA transactions before they can be processed by Ethereum.
 Account abstraction enables smart contracts to initiate transactions themselves, so that any logic that the user wishes to implement can be coded into the smart contract wallet itself and executed on Ethereum.